-The final version of Enid’s Consolidated Annual Performance and Evaluation Report (CAPER) presents information and figures for the CDBG program year 2024, on accomplishments and expenses for activities and projects conducted during the period of July 1, 2024, through June 30, 2025.
-All information and public comments received are incorporated into the final version prior to its submittal to HUD on or before September 28, 2025.
+The final version of Enid’s Consolidated Annual Performance and Evaluation Report (CAPER) presents information and figures for the CDBG program year 2025, on accomplishments and expenses for activities and projects conducted during the period of July 1, 2025, through June 30, 2026.
+All information and public comments received are incorporated into the final version prior to its submittal to HUD on or before September 28, 2026.

-The final version of the CAPER will be available on September 29, 2024, at www.enid.org.
-The City of Enid accepted verbal and written comments on the Draft CAPER until 6:00 p.m. on, August 15, 2025, via e-mail to Lorinda McDaniel, CDBG Coordinator, lorinda.mcdaniel@enid.org or mail:
+The final version of the CAPER will be available on September 29, 2026, at www.enid.org/CDBG.
+The City of Enid accepted verbal and written comments on the Draft CAPER until 5:00 p.m. on, September 24, 2026, via e-mail to Lorinda McDaniel, CDBG Coordinator, CDBG@enid.org or mail:

 City of Enid